-Whole-school assembly themes are planned for the year, with a programme of class assemblies, music assemblies and visitors incorporated into this plan.
-Regular visitors to the school contribute to assemblies, such as our parish vicar.
-Every member of the teaching staff will be involved in leading acts of worship at some point in the school year.
+Whole-school assembly themes are planned for the year, with a programme of class assemblies and visitors incorporated into this plan.
+Regular visitors to the school include ACTIOS and our parish vicar.
+Other assemblies are led by the Headteacher, and Deputy Headteacher.

 In addition to these, we also hold a Harvest Festival Assembly, a Christingle, and a Leavers' Assembly each year.

-Parents are invited to attend their child's class assembly and the Harvest Festival assembly.
+Priory Junior School Draft Collective Worship Policy Parents are invited to attend their child's class assembly and the Harvest Festival assembly.